 - 2 tablespoons black roasted sesame seeds

 - salt and pepper to taste

-Drain noodles and green beans in a strainer and rinse with cold water to stop cooking process.
+- Drain noodles and green beans in a strainer and rinse with cold water to stop cooking process.
 (This keeps the beans bright green.)

-Add the soba noodles and green beans to the bowl with the vinaigrette along with the grated carrot, scallions and black roasted sesame seeds.
+- Add the soba noodles and green beans to the bowl with the vinaigrette along with the grated carrot, scallions, and black roasted sesame seeds.